-The entry age actuarial cost method was used in the December 31, 2017 valuation.
-The total pension liability in the December 31, 2017 actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement:
+The entry age actuarial cost method was used in the December 31, 2018 valuation.
+The total pension liability in the December 31, 2018 actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement:

 Inflation 2.50 percent

 Salary increases 3.50 to 7.35 percent, including inflation

 and productivity factor

-Discount rate 3.64 percent
+Discount rate 3.26 percent

 The discount rate is based on the yield of the S&P Municipal Bond 20 Year High Grade Rate Index as of December 31, 2018.
+The actuarial assumptions used in the December 31, 2018 valuation were based on the results of an experience study completed by the Actuary for the Local Government Employees' Retirement System for the five year period ending December 31, 2014.